 To view the selected device’s properties, click Properties.
 A read-only dialog displays the selected device’s properties.
 Close the dialog after reviewing the properties.

 Enter a static prefix that helps identify all devices that are being added to this collection.
 For example: ‘Boston’ to indicate devices located in Boston.

 The prefix can be used with the suffix, but is not required if a suffix is provided.
 The entire device name can have a maximum of 15 characters (the prefix length + number length + suffix length).
 For example, the following device names are considered valid:

 - Boston000Floor2 (prefix, incrementing number length, and suffix provided.
 The maximum of 15 characters has been reached)

 - 000Floor2 (no prefix is provided)

 The prefix cannot end with a digit.

 Enter the length of the incrementing number to associate with the devices being added to this collection.
 This number is incremented as each device is added.
-For example, if the number length is set to ‘3’, Provisioning Services starts naming at ‘001’ and stops naming or adding devices after the number reaches ‘999’.
+For example, if the number length is set to 3, naming starts at 001 and stops naming or adding devices after the number reaches 999.

-Enable the Zero fill option to automatically add the necessary number of preceeding zeros to a numbers length.
-For example, if the numbers length is set to ‘4’, than the first target device number would be assigned as ‘0001’.
+Enable the Zero fill option to automatically add the necessary number of preceding zeros to a numbers length.
+For example, if the numbers length is set to ‘4’, then the first target device number would be assigned as ‘0001’.